dpopchev/gentoo/doc/sudo.md

 ...
 ```

-Do not forget to give trusted users access by adding the to `wheel` group.
+Grant access to trusted users by adding them into `wheel` group.